aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-data/data-filtering/apply-advanced-filter-of-microsoft-excel-to-display-records-meeting-complex-criteria/_index.md

 type: docs
 weight: 280
 url: /javascript-cpp/apply-advanced-filter-of-microsoft-excel-to-display-records-meeting-complex-criteria/
-description: Learn how to apply advanced filter of Microsoft Excel to display records meeting complex criteria by using the Aspose.Cells for JavaScript via C++ API.
+description: Learn how to apply the advanced filter of Microsoft Excel to display records meeting complex criteria by using the Aspose.Cells for JavaScript via C++ API.
 keywords: Apply Advanced Filter JavaScript via C++, Set Advanced Filter JavaScript via C++, Add Advanced Filter JavaScript via C++, Create Advanced Filter JavaScript via C++, How to add Advanced Filter to a range JavaScript via C++
 ---

 ## **Possible Usage Scenarios**

 Microsoft Excel allows you to apply *Advanced Filter* on worksheet data to display records that meet complex criteria.
 You can apply Advanced Filter with Microsoft Excel via its *Data > Advanced* command as shown in this screenshot.

 ![todo:image_alt_text](1.png)